Activities

 The purpose of this club is to gather as many people as we can to talk about Asian cultures and make new friends.
 We will discuss all different types of Asian culture and participate in fun activities!

-Meeting Time: Thursdays at 3 p.m. in Room B110-C
+Meeting Time: Thursdays after school in C100

 Black Student Union